MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 [!INCLUDE[cc-early-access](../includes/cc-early-access.md)]

-The option to **Enable knowledge article search filters** is set to **Yes** by default for both new and existing customers.
+The option to **Enable knowledge article search filters** is set to **Yes** by default.
 To disable search filters, you'll need to manually change the **Enable knowledge article search filters** option to **No** on the **Filters** page.

-Once set to **No**, the updated settings will be applicable to all subsequent upgrades and won't revert to **Yes** automatically.
-All the other settings including those provided under filter personalization won't change as the change to enable/disable filter customizations will completely enable/disable filter personalization without affecting any settings within personalization.
+The settings that you have previously configured for your organization, including those within filter personalization, remain as is.
+Enabling or disabling filter customizations only impact filter personalization and not the settings within it, such as adding or modifying a filter type.

 :::image type="content" source="media/default-search-filters.png" alt-text="Search filters are enabled by default":::